(434) 696-2537 (fax)

-Mr. Fellows writes at Preserving for Tomorrow, a blog focusing on conservation easements and other issues relating to land preservation.
-He also pens the legal column in the Burkeville Community News.
+Mr. Fellows previously wrote at Preserving for Tomorrow, a blog focusing on conservation easements and other issues relating to land preservation.
+He has also penned the legal column in the Burkeville Community News.

 Community Involvement and Personal Interests

 Mr. Fellows has over 25 years of experience in musical performance.
 He currently plays trumpet with the Heart of Virginia Community Band, based in Farmville, Virginia.
 He is an alumnus brother in Phi Mu Alpha Sinfonia, a national social music fraternity.

 Mr. Fellows maintains a strong interest in technology, including issues related to cybersecurity.
 In addition to being an attorney, he serves as the Director of Information Technology at Hawthorne & Hawthorne.

-Mr. Fellows is a member of the Rotary Club of Lunenburg County and is a Past Grand Knight of St. Theresa Council #11678 of the Knights of Columbus, where he is a Past Grand Knight and former Financial Secretary.
+Mr. Fellows is a member of St. Theresa Council #11678 of the Knights of Columbus, where he is a Past Grand Knight and former Financial Secretary.
 He resides in Burkeville, Virginia.